hb0313/forty-jekyll-theme/elements.md

 <!-- Content -->
 <h2 id="content">Introduction</h2>
 <p>I grew up in India's west-central regions, and as technology advanced, it became clearer and clearer to me that I wanted to learn about the evolution of computer science.
-As a graduate student in Computer Science at Binghamton University in New York State, I intend to broaden my knowledge with major courses such as Cloud Computing, Operating Systems, and Design and Analysis of Algorithms.</p>
+As a graduate student in Computer Science at Binghamton University in New York State, I intend to broaden my knowledge with major courses such as Cloud Computing, Operating Systems, and Design and Analysis of Algorithms, High Performance Computing, Computer Organization and Architecture.</p>
 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Professional Experience</h3>